NATS 2004 Anatomy of the Thorax and Abdomen

 Coordinator Manisha Dayal Opens in new window

-Description This unit builds on the systems anatomy studied during first year, and explores the regional anatomy of the contents and walls of the human thorax and abdominopelvic cavities.
+Description This subject builds on the systems anatomy studied during first year, and explores the regional anatomy of the contents and walls of the human thorax and abdominopelvic cavities.
 Emphasis is placed on the relationship between structures, and the nexus between form and function.
-Cadaveric specimens are used in this unit to illustrate the array of normal anatomical variation.
+Cadaveric specimens are used in this subject to illustrate the array of normal anatomical variation.

 Student Contribution Band HECS Band 2 10cp